unitedastronomer/E1-572G-Hackintosh/README.md

 ### 🛠️ This OpenCore configuration is optimized for this specific hardware.
    * [Read this](assets/INFO.md) for more details.
-   * [Start a discussion](https://github.com/unitedastronomer/E1-572G-Hackintosh/discussions) if you have some question.
+   * [Start a discussion](https://github.com/unitedastronomer/E1-572G-Hackintosh/discussions) if you have some questions.

 ### 💻 System Specification